Me: Look! A complete story! On DVD and everything! Our first complete adventure starring Patrick Troughton! How exciting is that?

-Me: Just imagine this is one chamber and there are thousands of these hives just down that corridor over there.
+Me: Imagine this is one chamber, and there are thousands of these things down that corridor over there.

 Sue: This is quite good, I suppose, but it’s very slow.
 Has the director never heard of editing?

 Sue: I like Victoria.
-She’s not half as soft as I thought she was going to be.
+She’s not as soft as I’d feared.